WEEFAA/authentication-passport-local-passport-jwt/README.md

 with the jwt token you received, if you don't use postman try the chrome web extension Restlet Client.

-# Stateless - No session

-Since it's using jsonwebtoken/jwt, it is intended not used session because we're using jwt here.

 ## Suggestions